So many things!... But mostly:

 Bonus footage at the end with actual deployment on an FPGA board.

-You'll then have to follow the prompts to fix whatever issues are detected in your configuration.
+You'll then have to follow the prompts to fix whatever issues are detected in your configuration, and source ~/.bashrc.taste from your .bashrc file to ensure that the environment variables are set.

 TASTE is developed in the open; with tools available under Open-Source Licenses.